JosChavz/web-differences/README.md

 - Auditor.ts
 - Navigator.ts
 - Photographer.ts
+- Crawler.ts

 These files will be run in the `main.ts` file.
 The main file is only responsible for parsing the YAML configuration file and running the Navigator class.

+### Crawler.ts
+As the name implies, the Crawler will crawl through the pages of the website.
+It will be using the *"selenium-webdriver"* library to crawl through.
+The Crawler will be responsible for finding all the URLs of the website to then pass it into the Navigator class.

+**NOTE**: This will be very beneficial in the future when there is a caching system in place and when multi-threading is implemented.

 ### Auditor.ts